GovAlta/adsp-monorepo/docs/tutorials/file-service/working-with.md

 ### Downloading

 Files are stored, and downloaded, as octet streams.
+Please see the [Swagger Documentation](https://api.adsp.alberta.ca/autotest/?urls.primaryName=File%20service#/File/get_file_v1_files__fileId__download) for more information on downloading via the APIs.